hetznercloud/terraform-provider-hcloud/website/docs/r/firewall.html.md

 - `rule` - (Optional) Configuration of a Rule from this Firewall.
 - `apply_to` (Optional) Resources the firewall should be assigned to

-`rule` support the following fields:
+`rule` supports the following fields:

 - `direction` - (Required, string) Direction of the Firewall Rule. `in`
 - `protocol` - (Required, string) Protocol of the Firewall Rule. `tcp`, `icmp`, `udp`, `gre`, `esp`